As a beneficiary or distributee, you can Compel Production of a Will when the executor or trustee refuses to provide a copy.

 Typically, on the return date, the person who was Ordered to appear has to appear and the examination can take place in the Court house after the Calendar call.

-If that person indicates, on the record, before the Court reporter, that they are in possession of the Will, then they will be Ordered to place that Will on file with the Court immediately.
+If that person indicates, on the record, before the Court reporter, indicates that they are in possession of the Will, then the person will be Ordered to place that Will on file with the Court immediately.

 We can help you compel the production of a Will.
 Contact us to learn more.